14 Reasons for Bleeding Gums

 When you have healthy gums, they don’t bleed.
 However, it’s likely that this symptom will be ignored and downplayed.
 Unfortunately, you may end up losing some teeth if you don’t pay attention to your gums.

-Below, you’ll find the most important reasons why your gums bleed:
+Below, you’ll find the most important reasons for bleeding gums:

 See also: Natural Ways to Treat Gingivitis